Callbacks and hooks

-Ruby defines a couple of hook methods that you can use to detect when a class is subclassed or when a module is mixed in.
+Ruby defines a few hook methods that you can use to detect when a class is subclassed or when a module is mixed in.
 These hooks are called inherited(), included() and extended().

-If a class has a static method called inherited() it will be called whenever you create a subclass of it:
+If a class has a class method called inherited() it will be called whenever you create a subclass of it:

 extend: {